Poudingue/Fbx2Mitsuba/README.md

 - export the 3ds Max scene in the fbx format (ascii fbx, not binary !)
 - install python 3.7 if you don't have it already
-- install Pillow for Python (used for roughness map conversion)
+- install Pillow for Python.
+Should be automatic with the launcher.bat
 - use “launcher.bat” or “converter.py” by drag-and-dropping your fbx file on it.
 - available commands :
 	- --verbose (or -v) displays more info about conversion